s12wu/laptop-keyboard-reader/README.md

 ## Upload the main code
 With the correct pins and keymap in the main code.py file, copy it to the CIRCUIPY drive of your Pi Pico.

+code_no_expander.py has the I²C port expander part completely removed, if you connected all your keyboard pins directly to GPIO.

 ## My Circuit
 For inspiration: this is what my hand soldered board looks like.
 Yup, very messy.